hynra/instagram-public-crawler/README.md

    `query_hash` : hash of instagram `GraphQL` query.
 See below for instructions.

    `media_count` : The amount of media you want to get.
+Use `-1` to get all media feed.

    `cookie`: See below for instructions.